 Corporate Lawyer Salary

 Generous salaries abound for Corporate Lawyers in the United States, with average pay above six figures ($102K) per year.
 In the world of Corporate Lawyers, total cash compensation can vary between $59K and $299K.
 Each package generally includes bonuses and profit sharing proceeds, and in exceptional cases, those amounts can reach heights of $50K and $131K, respectively.
 Residence is the biggest factor affecting pay for this group, followed by career length.
 Most report receiving medical coverage from their employers and the greater part collect dental insurance.
 Work is reasonably fulfilling for most Corporate Lawyers — the majority report average levels of job satisfaction.
 Generally, women make up less than a third of all Corporate Lawyers who answered the questionnnaire.
+The information for this snapshot was generated by responses to the PayScale salary survey.

 Job Description for Corporate Lawyer